The Unparalleled Paiute ATV Trail

 “The Old Spanish Trail was the trail that came out of Santa Fe, New Mexico and weaved its way to Los Angeles,” says Max Reid, a retired staff officer for the Fishlake National Forest.
 “It was the longest, crookedest, meanest old trail.
-They run horses, they run slaves, anything — furs, you name it, they moved it up and that that Spanish Trail.
-It was the Interstate of the day.”
+They run horses, they run slaves, anything — furs, you name it, they moved it up that Spanish Trail.
+It was the interstate of the day.”

 And there is a lot of history in this area just waiting to be heard; history of the miners, of the Spanish, and of the Fremont Indians, for whom the state park is named.
-The Fremont Indian State Park Museum has several facilities through the area including the Castle Rock and Sam Stowe camping areas and the museum/visitors center.
+The Fremont Indian State Park Museum in Sevier has several facilities through the area including the Castle Rock and Sam Stowe camping areas and the museum/visitors center.

 The museum has extensive information and displays about the Fremont Indians including, artifacts recovered from the area.
 It is situated among the rocky hillsides and there are several trailheads to view petroglyphs nearby.

 “When we put this trail together, we decided we needed a symbol,” says Reid, who was one of the early developers of the Paiute Trail system.
-Bob Leonard said, ‘well, I’ve got a petroglyph that would make a perfect symbol.’
+"Bob Leonard said, ‘Well, I’ve got a petroglyph that would make a perfect symbol.’
 And this is the petroglyph he came up with.
-Ron Bushman (who started Lizzy and Charlie’s trailer court) nicknamed him Taz.”
+Ron Bushman [who started Lizzy and Charlie’s trailer court] nicknamed him Taz.”

 The Paiute Trail system came into being around 1990.
 According to Reid it was a sort of hare-brained idea, without a lot of support.
 Several of the towns in the area didn’t want to be included initially, but once the trails started to show some life those same towns got on board.